DustNet: A Wireless Network of Ultrasonic Neural Implants: Communication Protocol

 To implement the linear backscatter modulator required for multi-level backscatter amplitude modulation, accurate modeling of the implant piezo is required.
 Recent work has demonstrated that at resonance, Γ is dependent on the electrical impedance across the piezo terminals and the internal impedance of the piezo \cite{Ghanbari_TBIOCAS20}.
 A typical impedance profile of the implant piezo as a function of frequency is shown in Fig. 3(a), and it exhibits two resonant frequencies: a series resonant frequency ($f_s$) at 1.82 MHz and a parallel resonant frequency ($f_p$) at 2.00 MHz.
+The resonant frequency of the transducer is measured using an impedance analyzer.
 The piezo impedance is much higher at the parallel resonant frequency than at the series resonant frequency.
 At resonance, the impedance of the piezo is purely resistive, and the transducer can be modeled as a Thevenin equivalent circuit without reactive components, as shown in Fig. 3(b).
 Equations (1) and (2) demonstrate how Γ is determined for the series and parallel resonant frequencies, where $Z_{Th}$ is the Thevenin equivalent resistance at resonance and $Z_E$ is the termination impedance across the piezo terminals.